flutter/website/src/cookbook/forms/validation.md

 ---
-title: "Building a form with validation"
+title: Building a form with validation
 ---

 Apps often require users to enter information into a text field.
 For example, we might be working on an app that requires our users to log in with an email address and password combination.

 In order to make our apps secure and easy to use, we can check whether the information the user has provided is valid.
 If the user has correctly filled out the form, we can process the information.
 If the user submits incorrect information, we can display a friendly error message letting them know what went wrong.

 In this example, we'll see how to add validation to a form with a single text field.

 ## Directions